-All axes are possible to return to origin by using one "return to origin" signal (SETUP).
-The order of the return to origin operation is possible to specify by the parameters.
+All axes are possible to return to origin using one 'return to origin' signal (SETUP) from EtherNet/IP.
+The order of the return to origin operation is possible to specify by parameters.

-It is possible to set 512 steps of positioning or pushing operation in normal mode, and 2048 steps of positioning or pushing operation in extended mode.
+• It is possible to set 512 steps of positioning or pushing operation in normal mode, and 2048 steps of positioning or pushing operation in extended mode.

-Control the actuator according to the step data specified by the input of parallel I/O. It is possible to operate all axes by using 1 step.
+Control the actuator according to the specified operation pattern by manipulating the memory allocated to the input/ output port such as INP signal and DRIVE signal from EtherNet/IP.
+It is possible to operate all axes by using 1 step.